aybaybedrettin/de_tso_energy_market_pipeline/README.md

 - Cleaned and transformed 10 years of data
 - Structured PostgreSQL schema with fact and dimension tables
 - SQL based analysis of renewable share, production vs. load balance, and price volatility
-- Power BI dashboard with interactive insights by control zone and month
+- Power BI dashboard with interactive insights by control zone, year and month

 ## Folder Structure